Your parrot may have started calm and mild-mannered but turned hostile and aggressive. Actions could include lunging, biting, and full-on attacking.

-A playful parrot that bites and is treated as hostile will lose trust in its owner.
-It may even grow to be aggressive because of the change in attitude.
+A playful parrot that bites and is treated as an aggressor may lose trust in its owner due to the sudden change in attitude.

 A parrot that bites playfully indicates that it feels lonely.
-So, you will need to spend more time together.
-So, how do you know when your parrot is being aggressive?
+So, you’ll need to spend more time together.
+How do you know when your parrot is being aggressive?

-Swinging From Side To Side
+Swinging from Side To Side